mariakuz/mariakuz.github.io/media.md

 I've had the opportunity to lead workshops and give talks over the last few years.
 I've learned a lot and being able to share that has been amazing!

 ### Workshops/Talks
+* Gender Generator: creating a novel UI with generative art
+  * Sharing the context and motivations behind Gender Generator and how UI can better serve the needs of the gender-diverse people that use it.
+* Exploring other centers: beyond human-centered design
+  * Discussing design methodologies and theories outside of HCD
 * TechniCLE
   * At this tech summit, I facilitated discussion on how Cleveland can better support nontech startups.
 * Design for America